BrandonXu6106/obsidianpublish/content/thoughts/file descriptor.md

 The fundamental building block of all I/O in Unix is a sequence of bytes.
 Most programs work with an even simpler abstraction — a stream of bytes or an I/O stream.

 A process references byte streams with the help of descriptors, also known as file descriptors.
-Pipes, [[TCP|TCP]] connections, files, [[terminal#TTY|TTYs]], FIFOs, event queues are all examples of streams referenced by a descriptor.
+Pipes, [[TCP.md|TCP]] connections, files, [[terminal.md#TTY|TTYs]], FIFOs, event queues are all examples of streams referenced by a descriptor.

 ## Flags
 `open(2)` can be called with various flags that affect the behaviour of the actual file descriptor.